go-gorm/gorm.io/pages/docs/update.md

 layout: page
 ---

-## Update All Fields
+## Save All Fields

-`Save` will include all fields when perform the Updating SQL, even it is not changed
+`Save` will save all fields when perform the Updating SQL

 ```go
 db.First(&user)